friendly/nestedLogit/docs/articles/nestedLogit.md

 ## Example: Women’s labor-force participation

-For a principal example, we consider the data set `Womenlf` from the **carData** package (Fox, Weisberg, & Price, 2026b).
+For a principal example, we consider the data set `Womenlf` from the **carData** package (**R-carData?**).
 The data give the responses of 263 young married women, 21–30 years old, drawn from a 1977 survey carried out by the York University Institute for Social Research (Atkinson, Blishen, Ornstein, & Stevenson, 1984).
 This example was originally developed by Fox (1984, sec.
 5.1.5).
 The variables in the model are:

 - `partic`: labor force participation, the response, with levels:
   - `"fulltime"`: working full-time